-The Group classifies its financial assets in the following categories: loans and receivables and available-for-sale.
-The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of its financial assets at initial recognition.
+The Group classified its financial assets in the following categories: financial assets at fair value through profit or loss, loans and receivables and available-for-sale.
+The classification depended on the purpose for which the financial assets were acquired.
+Management determined the classification of its financial assets at initial recognition.